- Ready to get started? Get a Quote Now

 “ProtoCAM's best attribute is their attention to detail and customer service.
 Their willigness and desire to keep in touch with me is impressive, and physical walkthroughs ensure me quality standards are being met.” — Todd Frick, Clair Brothers Audio Systems

 “There are many companies in the rapid prototyping business that are automated and there’s no personal interface.
 That's the big difference between ProtoCAM and other companies.” — Jim Eldon, Design Associates

 “I’ve worked with a lot of different rapid prototype houses and I've consistently ended up back at ProtoCAM.
 Quality is key and they deliver consistently.
 They’ve given us a significant advantage over our competitors.” — Dan Dunham, XOS

 In selective laser sintering (commonly known as “SLS” or “LS”), 3D parts are created by fusing (“sintering”) powdered materials with an infrared laser beam.
 The result is strong, durable and machinable parts with thermoplastic material properties similar to those of injection molded prototypes.

 Our Selective Laser Sintering Work

 The use of selective laser sintering prototyping (commonly called SLS prototyping or 3D SLS prototyping) is ideal for product prototypes that require exceptional strength, or must closely approximate the properties of thermoplastics.

-In selective laser sintering (SLS), three-dimensional parts are created by fusing (“sintering”) powdered thermoplastic materials such as nylon, metals and elastomers with the heat from an infrared laser beam.
+In selective laser sintering (SLS), three-dimensional parts are created by fusing (“sintering”) powdered thermoplastic materials such as nylon and elastomers with the heat from an infrared laser beam.
 Thin powder layers are repeatedly laser sintered, creating the desired 3D piece based on a 3D CAD model.